BSides-CT/ctf-challenge-containment-cobol/README.md

 ### Login

 The first step is the figure out how to login.
-There are multiple users in the user.ytxt file, but only one works!
+There are multiple users in the user.txt file, but only one works!

 ### Change account expiration